wavefrontHQ/docs/pages/doc/alerts.md

 ![alert_chart_only](images/alert_chart_only.png)

 Chart images show the results of an alert's display expression.
-If you have [set the alert's **Display Expression** field](#alert-properties) as recommended, the chart image provides a snapshot of the time series being tested by the alert.
+If you have set the alert's [**Display Expression** field](#alert-properties) as recommended, the chart image provides a snapshot of the time series being tested by the alert.

 A chart image is a static snapshot that captures the state of the data at the time the alert was triggered.
 Such a snapshot can be helpful for diagnosing a possible [misfiring alert](alerts_states_lifecycle.html#misfiring-alerts), because the chart image can show you the exact state of the data that caused the alert to fire.
 (In contrast, an [interactive chart](#interactive-charts-linked-by-alert-notifications) viewed through the notification shows the data at the time you bring up the chart, which might include data that was backfilled after a delay.)
 Note that all chart images are shown in Coordinated Universal Time (UTC), regardless of the time zone set for your live data charts.

 For performance reasons, a chart image is included only if the alert's conditional query takes a minute or less to return.
 The chart image itself can take a few moments to create, in which case you'll briefly see a placeholder image in your notification until the chart image is ready.

-Chart images are automatically included in notifications for:
-* All simple alert targets (email addresses and PagerDuty keys that are added directly in the alert's target list).
+Chart images are automatically included in notifications for simple alert targets (email addresses and PagerDuty keys that are added directly in the alert's target list).
+You can optionally include chart images in notifications for [custom alert targets](webhooks_alert_notification.html).
+As of 2018-26.x, chart images are included in the predefined templates for custom HTML email targets and for Slack targets.
-* Any [custom alert targets](webhooks_alert_notification.html) created with version 2018-26.x or later.

-**Note** If you created a custom alert target before 2018-26.x, you must edit the alert target template if you want to include chart images in the notifications.
+**Note** If you created a custom alert target before 2018-26.x and you want to include chart images in notifications to that target, you must edit the alert target's template.
 See [Adding Chart Images to Older Custom Alert Targets](alert_target_customizing.html#adding-chart-images-to-older-custom-alert-targets) for sample setup instructions for updating an email alert target.

 ### Interative Charts Linked by Alert Notifications